Odmocnina/WEB-semester-work/README.md

 # Semester Project - E-shop

-This project is a simple e-shop web application created as a university semester project.
+This project is a simple e-shop web application created as a university semester subject KIV/WEB (Web applications).
 The application is written in PHP using a custom object-oriented programming (OOP) architecture and custom routing through a main front controller.

 @Author: Michael Hladky